 Choose the pot or container suited to your small space.
 Get creative with the containers you use – you can buy pots or you can upcycle containers, just make sure they have drainage holes in the bottom.

-Great options include: concrete planters, troughs, wine barrels, terracotta planters, wooden planters including retained planters on top of a retaining wall as seen on HOMEmade.
+Great options include: concrete planters, troughs, wine barrels, terracotta planters, wooden planters including retained planters on top of a retaining wall.
 Pallet gardens are a fun option to plant into that will add interest to your garden.
 Watch our Pallet Garden Gardening Hack here

 Select your plants.
 Excellent options for your small space garden include: